The 8 Best User Feedback Tools for your SaaS

-Long-form customer feedback tools
+Long-form user feedback tools

 Let’s look at the long-form customer feedback tools now…

-The long-form surveys enable you to ask multiple questions, including text inputs, multiple choice, and NPS.
+The long-form surveys enable you to ask multiple questions, including text inputs, multiple-choice, and NPS.
 You can then send your customers to the form with a link.

 Hotjar starts at $29 per month if you’re a really early-stage startup.
 It then increases to $89 per month when you start to scale and want to measure more traffic.

 Typeform earns its place on our list of the best customer feedback tools simply by being a dedicated survey platform making it easy to create beautiful long-form surveys.